FriendsOfSymfony/FOSHttpCache/doc/testing-your-application.rst

     {
         public function testCachePurge()
         {
-            // Again, the caching proxy is restarted, so your test is independent
+            // Again, the proxy server is restarted, so your test is independent
             // from other tests

             $url = '/blog/articles/1';